NickWaterton/Roomba980-Python/README.md

 ### Icons
 I also have various roomba icons in /etc/openhab2/icons/classic

-These are here in openhab/icons, copy them to /etc/openhab2/icons/classic. items and transforms are there also.
+These are here in openhab/icons, copy them to /etc/openhab2/icons/classic.
+Items and transforms are there also.

 ### Mapping
 See `roomba_map.html` - for openhab2 copy this to /etc/openhab2/html (same location as map.png will go in), now you can see the live maps via `http://your_OH_ip:port/static/roomba_map.html` in your browser.
 I use a subdirectory to avoid cluttering the root html directory, just be consistent in the pathnames, and make sure the directory exists (with write permission) before running roomba.py!
 If you specify a map location when starting `roomba.py` the file will be generated automatically.

 ### General
 start_openhab_roomba is a bash script that starts roomba with the maps in the right location (on Ubuntu) for openhab2, you may have to change this location for other systems (windows, RPi, etc), depending on how you installed Openhab2.
 You need the mqtt binding installed as well.
 In the above rules/sitemap replace `your_OH_ip:port` with your own Openhab2 ip and port - to use this from anywhere, these should be externally available (from outside your own network) addresses, otherwise you can only access then from within your own network (e-mail attachments should work though).

 ### Debugging
 You can start `roomba.py` in debugging mode using `-D` switch, this produces a lot more information in the logs, and saves more files.
 It also uses more CPU cycles.

-There is a utility included `replay_log.py`, this takes the log output, and replays it throught the server, so you can simulate Rooba runs, without actually having to run the Roomba. this is the help output:
+There is a utility included `replay_log.py`, this takes the log output, and replays it throught the server, so you can simulate Rooba runs, without actually having to run the Roomba.
+This is the help output:
 ```bash
 usage: replay_log.py [-h] [-n ROOMBANAME] [-pn PUBROOMBANAME]
                      [-m MISSIONSTART] [-s] [-C BROKERCOMMAND] [-b BROKER]